InterDigitalInc/HRFAE/README.md

 ## License

-Copyright (c) 2020, InterDigital R&D France.
+Copyright © 2020, InterDigital R&D France.
 All rights reserved.

 This source code is made available under the license found in the LICENSE.txt in the root directory of this source tree.